๐ Lecture notes

 Using different LLM providers with LangChainโ

-For this lab, we have created a serverless function that creates LLM objects for Amazon, Google and Microsoft models that you can use with LangChain and LangGraph without having to obtain API keys.
+LangChain supports different LLM providers for you to build AI applications with.
+For this lab, we have created a utility function that generates LangChain LLM objects based on your chosen provider (Amazon, Google or Microsoft).
 However, if you would like to do this on your own, here are some resources: